Laying the Foundation For Learning a Language – How to learn a language on your own (Part 1)

 Why is it indispensable?
 Think about it…that’s right!
 The smaller the dictionary the more useful words are included there.

-Usually any which is not dedicated for advanced learners is just fine.
+Usually, any which is not dedicated to advanced learners is just fine.

 It shows in a very neat way frequently used phrases and sentences.